MonashDataFluency/open-refine-workshop/setup.md

 **To run Refine:**

-* On Windows: Navigate to the folder where you’ve installed OpenRefine and either double-click ‘google-refine.exe’ (for Google Refine 2.5), ’openrefine.exe’ (for OpenRefine 2.7) or ‘refine.bat’ (for either)
+* On Windows: Navigate to the folder where you’ve installed OpenRefine and  double-click the ‘.exe’ or ‘refine.bat’ file
 * On Linux: Navigate to the folder where you’ve installed OpenRefine in a terminal window and type ‘./refine’
 * On Mac: Navigate to where you installed OpenRefine and click the OpenRefine icon